Applications are now open for the 2026 BC Journalism Fellowships

 The Fellowship

-It is often the dream of many journalists to have the time and other resources to produce in-depth coverage of important issues.
-However, budget cutbacks have become a reality for most newsrooms and deep-dive journalism requires significant resources.
-The Lieutenant Governor’s BC Journalism Fellowship provides funding to journalists so they can invest the time and other resources in producing excellent in-depth coverage of important topics.
-The objective is to encourage and enable journalists to go above and beyond their typical level of coverage so that many of the crucial challenges we face today are no longer under-reported and receive deep, complex storytelling to better inform the citizens of British Columbia.
+It is often the dream of many journalists to have the time and resources to produce ambitious, in-depth reporting on critically important issues that are in the public interest.
+The Lieutenant Governor’s BC Journalism Fellowship provides funding to journalists so they can invest the time and other resources in producing excellent in-depth, investigative coverage on a topic of their choosing.
+The objective is to support journalists in their ambition to go above and beyond daily coverage, tackle underreported issues, and deliver deep, complex storytelling to better inform British Columbians.

 Application and Selection Process